isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <div>
 		      <p>Deputy Prime Minister and then Finance Minister Mr Heng Swee Heat launched the CDC Vouchers Scheme in June 2020 and January 2021 to help Singaporean lower-income households defray their cost of living and at the same time, to support hawkers and heartland merchants affected by Covid-19 pandemic.
 Each identified Singaporean lower-income household received $50 each in June 2020 and January 2021. </p>
 			<p>
-In Budget 2021, Deputy Prime Minister and then Minister for Finance, Mr Heng Swee Keat announced the $130million CDC Vouchers Scheme to thank Singaporeans for their sense of solidarity and to support local businesses at HDB estates/heartland enterprises and hawkers.
+In Budget 2021, Deputy Prime Minister and then Minister for Finance, Mr Heng Swee Keat announced the $130million CDC Vouchers Scheme to thank Singaporeans for their sense of solidarity and to support heartland merchants and hawkers.
 Each Singaporean household will receive $100 CDC vouchers and the scheme will benefit up to 1.3 million Singaporean households. </p>
 			<p>
 			Finance Minister Mr Lawrence Wong recently announced at Budget 2022 that the Community Development Councils (CDCs) will be giving three new tranches of the CDC Vouchers Scheme from 2022 to 2024 to support Singaporeans during difficult times.
 This is in addition to the $100 in CDC vouchers that every Singaporean household is eligible for, announced in Budget 2021.</p>
 			<p>
-In May 2022, the CDCs will distribute $100 worth of CDC Vouchers 2022 to each Singaporean Household to help in daily expenses as part of the Household Support Package.
+In May 2022, the CDCs will distribute $100 worth of CDC Vouchers 2022 to each Singaporean household to help in daily expenses as part of the Household Support Package.
 You can use the vouchers to purchase goods and services from participating hawkers and heartland merchants.
 			</p>
 		</div>
 	</li>